Sean Hannity Show, toll-free on numbers 800-941, Sean, if you want to be a part of the program.

 You must do your own due diligence.

-And and yet that didn't impact anybody.
+And yet that didn't impact anybody.

-Uh it's great to have on the program, Pam Bondi, former attorney general of Florida, Leo 2.0 Tyrrell, Fox News contributor civil rights attorney.
+Anyway, joining us now for analysis on all of this, it's great to have on the program Pam Bondi, former Attorney General of Florida, Leo 2.0 Terrell, Fox News contributor civil rights attorney.

-Uh great to have you back here.
+Great to have you back here.

-Um I I still think 175 million is high.
+I still think $175 million is high.

-Uh I guess he really doesn't have any choice in the matter at this particular point in time.
+I guess he really doesn't have any choice in the matter at this particular point in time.

 But if I'm reading the appellate court here, I think that they're recognizing a grave injustice has occurred.